 de IJsmakerij Amsterdam

-Before or after your tasty ice cream, stop by one of the other business around the Beukenplein including Coffee Bru, Bar Brouw Oost and soon Smokin' Barrels.
+Before or after your tasty ice cream, stop by one of the other business around the Beukenplein including Coffee Bru, Bar Brouw Oost, Smokin' Barrels and just around the corner Bar Bukowski.

 Beukenplein 5, Amsterdam